Chris-lange/Chris-lange.github.io/_pages/about.md

 I am a PhD student in Machine Learning at [the School of Informatics Edinburgh](https://www.ed.ac.uk/informatics), where I am supervised by [Oisin Mac Aodha](https://homepages.inf.ed.ac.uk/omacaod/).

 I am interested in applying machine learning to science, representation learning, and methods to exploit available large datasets to improve performance in related tasks.
-My publications focus on generating spatial representations from noisy community collected data and developing new approaches to species distribution modelling by utilizing disjoint species information.
+My publications focus on generating spatial representations from noisy community collected data and developing new approaches to species distribution modelling by utilizing disjoint species information and incorporating additional data modalities.